urbanjost/prep/docs/index.md

 ### On the con side ...

-prep(1) allow reuse of blocks but not true looping or a “for” statement.
+prep(1) allows reuse of blocks but not true looping or a “for” statement.

 cpp(1) and fpp(1) are often tightly coupled with the compiler, allowing